-Widlene Earle will turn thirteen in a few short weeks.
-Widlene has seen more atrocities in the first twelve years of her life than most of us will ever see with our own eyes.
+Widlene Earle is thirteen.
+Widlene has seen more atrocities before she became a teen than most of us will ever see with our own eyes.

-She has experienced loss and rejection on a level that I cannot ever personally comprehend.
+She has experienced loss and rejection on a level that is beyond comprehension for a Canadian.

 Scared For Her Life

-In the country where she was born, she is not welcomed and is scared for her life.
+In the country where she was born, Widlene is not welcomed and is scared for her life.

 She has had police officers threaten to deport her unless she performed sexually at the age of eleven and hears lewd remarks hurled at her on a near daily basis.
 She has been bullied at school for being the kid that no country wants.
 In the country of her ancestry, she has no future.